When does a lawyer need a linguist?

 In other cases, the linguist may be called upon to objectively evaluate the similarities between brand names and to opine whether the similarities are sufficient to cause consumer confusion, such that one mark could be mistaken for the other.

-Some plagiarists, if they do not lift directly, may attempt to disguise their theft.
+Some plagiarists, if they do not copy verbatim, may attempt to disguise their theft.
 A linguist can determine whether and how a text has been tampered with in order to create the impression of originality.

 Of course, the Internet and Web have exponentially complicated the issues surrounding suspected plagiarism, and questions of whether an idea and/or the expression of it may be “in the public domain” become quite complex.